Obinna-Uzo/Data-Portfolio/US National Healthcare Overview (Power BI)/README.md

 - Treatment costs exceed $25K on average, regardless of insurance provider.
 Medications such as Aspirin, Ibuprofen, Lipitor, and Paracetamol are evenly distributed across conditions, emphasizing standardized treatment approaches.

- -Patient admissions rose by 7.5% in 2024, adding 3,854 more cases compared to the previous years.
+ - Patient admissions rose by 7.5% in 2024, adding 3,854 more cases compared to the previous years.
 Interestingly, average billing and length of stay remained stable despite the increase in patients.

 - Top U.S. hospitals like Cedars-Sinai, Cleveland Clinic, and Johns Hopkins handle the highest patient loads while maintaining consistent billing and test result patterns.